ahmadibrahim/REST-DOC/pagination.md

 ## Paging

+When the volume of data to return is important, it may be helpful to divide the result pages to allow a better reading of the data on the client-side and to lim the use of the bandwidth.
+Pagination is to return a number of items from a given position.
+The 0 position describing the start of the collection.
+Both information "position" and "number of items" must be passed by the query to limit the number of items to be returned by the server.
+Paging can be initiated by the client or the server returned when the data volume is too high.
+In all cases, the server can impose its paging rules (which would induce a gap between customer demand and the actual result).

 Lorsque le volume de données à renvoyer est important, il peut être utile de découper le résultat en pages afin de permettre une meilleure lecture des données côté client et de limiter l'usage de la bande passante.
 La pagination consiste à renvoyer un certain nombre d'éléments à partir d'une position donnée.
 La position 0 décrivant le début de la collection.
 Ces deux informations, "position" et "nombre d'items" doivent être transmis par la requête pour limiter le nombre d'éléments à renvoyer par le serveur.